Last updated on

 Taiwan’s bustling, vivacious, food-loving capital has something for everyone.
 Whether you want to explore Taipei’s history, arts, fantastic temples, nature, or perhaps you just want to suntan on one of the best beaches around Taipei or eat your heart out at Taipei’s famed night markets, this city’s got you covered.

 Having called Taipei home for over a decade, there’s no way I could make this a short article.
 Choosing only 10 or 15 things to do in Taipei simply would not do this enchanting, multi-faceted metropolis justice; this article is so long that it could practically be published as a guidebook, and I had to write an equally long article to cover the best day trips from Taipei!

-If you’re only in town for a few days and wondering what to do in Taipei, you’ll probably want to start with the first 15 items on the list: top Taipei attractions.
+If you’re only in town for a few days and wondering what to do in Taipei, you’ll probably want to start with the first 15 items on the list: the top Taipei attractions.
 For information on how to fit these recommendations into your travel plan, check out my Taipei 2 day, Taipei 3 day or Taipei 4 day itinerary.

 For #16-30, I’ll introduce 15 lesser known places to visit in Taipei that you’ll want to consider if you’ve got a little more time in the city.
 These may also appeal more to travelers who care less about the big tourist attractions.

 Entries #31-35 are my favorite 5 Taipei neighborhoods to explore on foot.
 Next up, since Taipei is a foodie’s paradise, I’ve devoted spots #36-45 to the best Taipei food experiences, including the best cooking classes in Taipei.
 Finally, the last five spots are the 5 best hikes in the greater Taipei area.

 If you’re visiting with kids, don’t miss my articles on things to do in Taipei with kids and how to travel around Taiwan with kids.
-For your travels beyond Taipei, here are my complete guides to Taroko Gorge, Sun Moon Lake, and Alishan, the country’s top three attractions, and how to get to Jiufen and Shifen Waterfall, two of the most popular day trips from Taipei.
+For your travels beyond Taipei, here are my complete guides to Taroko Gorge, Sun Moon Lake, and Alishan, the country’s top three scenic attractions, and how to get to Jiufen and Shifen Waterfall, two of the most popular day trips from Taipei.